Jeanselme/tseval/README.md

 - in general: make for anything in the library a usage example
 - no warranty clause in README
+= provide an 1) default and a 2) random prediction curve

 - for all functions: savefig or show option